 Thompson Coburn Partner Aaron Lacey was appointed by the Department as one of the primary negotiators tasked with reworking the rule, charged specifically with negotiating on behalf of “general counsels, attorneys, and compliance officers” at institutions of higher education.
 In February, Aaron participated in the third round of rulemaking, joining a group that includes student and consumer advocates, agency representatives, accreditors, financial aid administrators, and business officers, as well as representatives from different types of institutions of higher education.

 This third and final webinar in the series will update postsecondary attorneys and compliance officers on the progress of the rulemaking, and to provide additional detail regarding the key issues discussed during the session, held February 12-15, 2018.

 The live presentation of this webinar was approved for 1.5 hour general CLE credit in California and Illinois and 1.8 hours of general CLE credit in Missouri.
-The recording of this program is eligible for 1.5 hour of general CLE credit in Illinois.
-To receive credit after watching the recording, please complete and submit the verification form.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute presentation

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).